-As we turn our attention to the economic impact of this pandemic, these two adjectives don’t work quite as well.
-That’s because we can turn to history as our guide.
-We’ve seen economic downturns before, and we know how they’ve affected nonprofit organizations.
+However, when it came to the economic impact of the pandemic, these two adjectives didn’t work quite as well.
+That’s because we’ve seen economic downturns before, and we know how they’ve affected nonprofit organizations.

 Fortunately, we have precedents and guidance when it comes to this area.
-We know what happened after 9/11 and during the Great Recession, and this gives us a very good indication of what nonprofit organizations can expect in the months and years ahead.
+We know what happened after 9/11, during the Great Recession and in the COVID-19 pandemic.
+This gives us a good indication of what nonprofit organizations can expect during times of economic hardship.

 - We can expect charitable giving to decline.
-The way donors have responded during the crisis is nothing short of inspiring.
+The way donors responded during the pandemic was nothing short of inspiring.
 We saw record-breaking donations as people stepped up during a time of tremendous need.
 We’ve seen surges like this happen before during major disasters and emergencies, but this “bump” in giving is typically followed by a “slump.”
 This shortfall period is barely noticeable initially, but it adds up over a long period of time.